fahadrafiq94/Dart_Detection/Smartdarts Final Script/readme.md

 This folder contains the final working script for automatic score calculation.

 ## How to run
-Please run the below command in cmd or conda environment:
+To install the dependencies, run the following command in your terminal or command prompt:
-'''
+'''bash
 pip install -r requirements.txt

-'''
-After that run this command:
-'''
+To calculate the score, run the following command in your terminal or command prompt:
+'''bash
 python Smartdarts.py backgroung_image_path, foreground_image_path
-'''